-She possesses a diverse musical background, having studied with Joko Gondo, Seymour Bernstein, Arminda Canteros, Lorand Fenyves, Itzhak Perlman, Tsuoyoshi Tsutsumi and György Sebök among others.
+She possesses a diverse musical background, having studied with Joko Gondo, Seymour Bernstein, Arminda Canteros, Lorand Fenyves, Itzhak Perlman, Tsuyoshi Tsutsumi and György Sebök among others.
 Always seeking to further her own professional development, she has studied Eutony, Improvisation, Feldenkreis and Osteophony.

 Since 1995, she has been perfecting her technical, pedagogical and physical knowledge of the piano through the Taubman Approach at the Golandsky Institute, as well as through ongoing studies with Mary Moran and Edna Golandsky, the co-directors of the Golandsky Institute, and with Ilya Itin in New York and Princeton.

 Today, through conferences and workshops, she helps professional pianists, university and college students, piano teachers, accompanists and music lovers of all ages free themselves from physical and technical limitations in order to achieve effortless playing.
 As a seasoned specialist in injury prevention and Taubman Approach, she also works with injured pianists and other instrumentalists.
-She teaches students from here and abroad at her private studio in Montreal as well as via Skype.
+She teaches students from here and abroad at her private studio in Montreal as well as via Skype or Zoom.